promi/png2theorav/README.md

 Licensing

+This work is licensed under the AGPLv3 license (see COPYING).

-The original work is under a BSD license (see COPYING), the derived work is released under the AGPLv3 license (see COPYING-AGPLv3).
+The original work it is based on was released under a BSD license (see COPYING-ORIGINAL).

-    Usage:
+Usage

     png2theorav [OPTION...]
 INPUT - create theora movie from png files

     The INPUT argument uses C printf format to represent a list of files, i.e. file-%%06d.png to look for files file000001.png to file9999999.png